functionless/functionless/website/docs/concepts/event-bridge/integrations.md

 # Integrations

+Functionless supports integrations between some AWS services and Event Bridge.
+Send events to an `EventBus` using the `putEvents` API and send events to other resources using the `.pipe` method.

 | Resource       | From `EventBus` | To `EventBus` |
 | -------------- | --------------- | ------------- |
 | _via_          | `pipe`          | `putEvents`   |